digital-work-lab/open-source-project/slides/06-best_practice.md

 - Does everyone have a working setup?
 - Are you working on Codespaces or in a local environment?
-- What are the errors and challenges that came up?
+- What errors and challenges have come up?

 <!--
 - What are your best practices for the setup?